epam/edp-install/docs/operator-guide/external-secrets-operator-integration.md

 ## AWS Systems Manager Parameter Store

-AWS SSM Parameter Store can be used as a [Secret Provider for ESO](https://external-secrets.io/latest/provider-aws-parameter-store/).
-For EDP, it is recommended to use the [IAM Roles For Service Accounts approach](https://external-secrets.io/latest/provider-aws-parameter-store/#eks-service-account-credentials) (see a diagram below).
+AWS SSM Parameter Store can be used as a [Secret Provider for ESO](https://external-secrets.io/latest/provider/aws-parameter-store).
+For EDP, it is recommended to use the [IAM Roles For Service Accounts approach](https://external-secrets.io/latest/provider/aws-parameter-store/#eks-service-account-credentials) (see a diagram below).

 ![eso-with-ssm](../assets/operator-guide/eso-ssm.png)

-### EDP Install Scenario
+### AWS Parameter Store in EDP Scenario
-In order to [install EDP](./install-edp.md), a list of passwords must be created: defectdojo-ciuser-token, keycloak-client-headlamp-secret and keycloak.
+In order to [install EDP](./install-edp.md), a list of passwords must be created.
 Follow the steps below, to get secrets from the SSM:

 1. In the AWS, create an AWS IAM policy and an IAM role used by `ServiceAccount` in `SecretStore`.
 The IAM role must have permissions to get values from the SSM Parameter Store.<a name="step 1"></a>